awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-spend-threshold.md

       + **Promotional** – Noncritical messages that promote your business or service, such as special offers or announcements\.
       + **One Time Passwords** – Messages that provide passwords that your customers use to authenticate with your website or application\.

    1. For **Targeted Countries**, specify the countries that you send SMS messages to\.
-For more information, see [Supported Countries and Regions](channels-sms-countries.md)\.
+For more information, see [Supported Countries and Regions \(SMS Channel\)](channels-sms-countries.md)\.

-      If your list of countries exceeds the character limit for this text box, you can instead specify your countries in the **Use Case Description** box\.
+      If your list of countries exceeds the character limit for this text box, you can instead list the countries in the **Use Case Description** box\.

 1. In the **Requests** section, do the following: